kubernetes/kubernetes/docs/devel/releasing.md

 `RELEASE_VERSION` set correctly, and run `./build/mark-stable-release.sh
 ${RELEASE_VERSION}`.

-### Updating the master branch
+### Manual tasks for new release series

+*TODO(#20946) Burn this list down.*

+If you are cutting a new release series, there are a few tasks that haven't yet been automated that need to happen after the branch has been cut:

-If you are cutting a new release series, please also update the master branch: change the `latestReleaseBranch` in `cmd/mungedocs/mungedocs.go` to the new release branch (`release-X.Y`), run `hack/update-generated-docs.sh`.
+1. Update the master branch constant for doc generation: change the `latestReleaseBranch` in `cmd/mungedocs/mungedocs.go` to the new release branch (`release-X.Y`), run `hack/update-generated-docs.sh`.
 This will let the unversioned warning in docs point to the latest release series.
 Please send the changes as a PR titled "Update the latestReleaseBranch to release-X.Y in the munger".
+1. Add test jobs for the new branch.
+See [End-2-End Testing in Kubernetes](e2e-tests.md) for the test jobs that run in CI, which are under version control in `hack/jenkins/e2e.sh` (on the release branch) and `hack/jenkins/job-configs/kubernetes-e2e.yaml` (in `master`).
+You'll want to duplicate/munge these for the release branch so that, as we cherry-pick fixes onto the branch, we know that it builds, etc.
+1. Make sure all features that are supposed to be GA are covered by tests.
+You can use `hack/list-feature-tests.sh` to see a list of tests labeled as `[Feature:.+]`; make sure that these are all either covered in CI jobs or are experimental features.
+(The answer should already be 'yes', but this is a good time to reconcile.)

 ## Injecting Version into Binaries